 2. Apply EXIMO directly to the stain for dry application or mix it with water in a 2-gallon sprayer.

 3. Use a broom (dry application) or the sprayer (wet application) to remove the stain.

-4. Re-apply as necessary to remove any stains and weekly after that to prevent future staining.
+4. Re-apply weekly to prevent future stains.